Now (Shania Twain album): Critical reception

-The Wall Street Journal writer Barry Mazor says the album finds Twain "singing in a somewhat lower register—audible, but not dramatically different."
+Robert Crawford of Rolling Stone called the album "dramatic and diverse", adding that "Now continues the exploration we last saw with 2002's Up!."
+Sounds Like Nashvilles Annie Reuter wrote that "Twain proves herself relevant on Now", praising the "cutting-edge production that reminds the listener exactly why she is the best-selling female country artist of all time."
+The Wall Street Journal writer Barry Mazor wrote that the album finds Twain "singing in a somewhat lower register—audible, but not dramatically different."
 Mazor also praised Twain's sonic direction saying, "If it was commonly suggested during her hit run that the sounds and video images were manipulative concoctions developed by Mr. Lange, and Ms. Twain was merely his puppet, that charge is certainly well-debunked now.
+Conversely, Mikael Wood of the Los Angeles Times criticized Twain's vocal delivery on the uptempo tracks as "flat and robotic".